 The final erosion and sediment control plan shall not be considered approved without the inclusion of the signature and date of signature of the District on the plan.

-Approved plans may remain valid for two years from the date of approval unless renewed by the District.
+Approved plans may remain valid for three years from the date of approval unless renewed by the District.

 Grandfathering of approved plans: